cfan-guo/blog/content/posts/looking-ahead-to-2023.md

 - do more of some things I do, but not as regularly as I would like, and
 - try something new and hopefully develop a habit for them.

 I have an unhealthy fixation with time: not having enough time, not spending my time correctly, not doing things at the right time, and then doing nothing but scrolling on my phone for hours because I reason that I don't have enough quality time to really get into what I want to do.
-If I can schedule my time better, or be less attached with the idea of doing things only at the perfect time, I can get more done.

-I waste so much time doing things I didn't even want to do.
-Sitting on the couch, scrolling through my phone because I want to be near my partner, but I don't care to watch the latest thing on Netflix or Prime or YouTube.
-My current hobbies are sending dumb memes to my roommate and oversharing on Twitter, and neither of them truly enrich my life in any way.
 I've been living vicariously through other people's Stories and Reels and TikToks, making excuses for myself like "oh that takes too long to learn" or "that costs so much money to try" and "what if I don't like it".

-Well, the time will pass anyways, might as well do something I actually enjoy.
+Well, the time will pass anyways, better an actor than always the passive observer.
+If I can plan my time better, or be less attached with the idea of doing things only at the perfect time, I will have something to show for it at the end of the year.

 ### Some existing habits:

 - Working out (weightlifting)

-For the most part, I've been pretty consistent with these.
-I aim to do at least 3 quality workouts a week, and I at least wash with cleanser daily, rather than splashing water and calling it a day.
-For my workouts, I found that when I switched from a 3-day plan to a 4-day plan (which I could have done as alternating days i.e. 3x-4x a week), my intention of MT-TF workout days would become M-W-TF or MT--FS, and I would have a lot of anxiety with completing my workouts for the week.
-If I got too off track one week, it would discourage me from doing the rest of the workouts for the week and just "waiting to restart next week".
+For the most part, I've been pretty consistent with this.
+I aim to do at least 3 quality workouts a week.
+This year, I found that when I switched from a 3-day plan to a 4-day plan (which I could have done instead as alternating days i.e. 3x-4x a week), my intention of MT-TF workout days would become M-W-TF or MT--FS, and I would have a lot of anxiety with completing my workouts for the week.
+If I got too off track early on, it would discourage me from doing the rest of the scheduled workouts for the week.
 Finding a better schedule and being more flexible with my routine would help a lot.
-If I didn't have the time for an 1.5h workout, I should be able to just do something quick and move my routine over a day, rather than becoming obsessive with having to do workout A on Monday, workout B on Tuesday etc.
+If I didn't have the time for an 1.5h workout, I can just do something quick and move my routine over a day, rather than becoming obsessive with having to do workout A on Monday, workout B on Tuesday etc and declaring it a failure if I don't follow it to the letter.

+Moving my body is a privilege, not a burden, and it should improve my life rather than adding its own set of anxiety.
+Progress might be slower than if I only stuck to a routine, but I'll take progress over procrastination.

 ### Some inconsistent habits: